The Murals and people of Valparaiso, Chile

 Of course, the real charm of Valpo isn’t found in its monuments and buildings but in the journey between sites, in the stop at an outlook point to see the patchwork of tin and houses that cling to the steep hills.

-You’ll find it in the rest stop on a bench in a plaza bustling with children, businessmen and pigeons, or walking down a street lined with colonial architecture that takes you back in time.
+You’ll find it in the rest stop on a bench in a plaza bustling with children, businessmen, and pigeons, or walking down a street lined with colonial architecture that takes you back in time.
 It is in the intangibles that something truly special is found in this seaport city.

 One such unique experience in Valparaíso is using the historical and handy funicular lifts.
 These nearly vertical elevator-like cable cars have been ferrying people from the lowland plains of the downtown port area up into the hills of Valparaíso for well over 100 years.

-The first lift, Ascensor Concepción, was built in 1883 for residents of the neighbourhood Cerro Concepción, and it still carries people up the steep hill to the historic district, which boasts many delightful places for visitors to stay and to eat.
+The first lift, Ascensor Concepción, was built in 1883 for residents of the neighborhood Cerro Concepción, and it still carries people up the steep hill to the historic district, which boasts many delightful places for visitors to stay and to eat.